edgd1er/docker-ripper/README.md

 * use multi stage to build makemkv (not depending on ppa updates)
 * Use supervisor to run apps.
 * User and group ID are settable.
 * Show latest makemkv version.
+* send notifications (email, pushover, pushbullet) upon completion
 * added options:
    * NUID/NGID: set nobody UID/GID (chown output dir)
    * TZ: Define timezone

 This container will detect optical disks by their type and rip them automatically.